youngjinsong/gulp-example/README.md

-# Client source build manager example
+# Simple client source build manager

 combine and watch js, css, img for any web project